jan-cheta/PhishDA/README.md

 # PhishDA
-A email phishing detection web application using Logistic Regression
+An email phishing detection web application using Logistic Regression